 Water pollution, maritime spatial planning, and integration of transport systems are examples of issues that each country cannot solve separately from its neighbours.
 Only by working together, regions and cities can successfully tackle such challenges.

-In this way, the Interreg project will significantly reduce one of the most important bottlenecks for the development of renewable energy sources in the Baltic Sea region, ensuring environmental benefits and sustainability of power supply.
+By firing up an expert discussion about a joint electricity grid in the Baltic Sea, the Interreg project brings the macro-region closer to removing one of the most important bottlenecks for the development of renewable energy sources in the Baltic Sea region.